wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/capstone.md

 #### Questions

-**[A.1.q5.6]** If you execute A before B, what is the best way to spend the $250 on upgrades?
+**[A.1.q5.6]** If you execute A before B, what is the best way to spend the
+$250 on upgrades?
 Consider all possible ways to spend the money.
 Hint: one upgrade is necessary to make the execution different from that in A.1.q5.4 above.
-Express the execution time as a mathematical expression (it's a good idea to draw the execution as in the figures in the previous tab), and modify the terms in this expression based on different upgrades to compare their effect on execution time.
+Show your work by expressing the execution time as a mathematical expression (it's a good idea to depict the execution as in the figures in the previous tab), and modifying the terms in this expression based on different upgrades to compare their effect on execution time.

 **[A.1.q5.7]** If you execute B before A, what is the best way to spend the $250 on upgrades?
-Use the same approach as for the previous question.
+Use the same approach as for the previous question and show your work similarly.

-**[A.1.q5.8]** Considering the best of these two options, compare and contrast to your answers to A.1.q5.4 in terms of money spend and execution time achieved.
+**[A.1.q5.8]** Considering the best of these two options (i.e., A.1.q5.6 and A.1.q5.7), compare and contrast to your answer to A.1.q5.4 in terms of money spend and execution time achieved.
 Is the more complex implementation worthwhile?
+Show your reasoning.

 ---